GNOME/pango/docs/pango_markup.md

 # Text Attributes

 Attributed text is used in a number of places in Pango.
-It is used as the input to the itemization process and also when creating a [class@Pango.Layout].
+It is used as the input to the itemization process and also when creating a [class@Pango2.Layout].

 Attributes can influence the various stages of the rendering pipeline.
 For example, font or size attributes will influence the font selection that is happening during